 you need a great strategy for simplicity to be effective.

-Your focus should be on creating Spicy Vanilla instead of Bubblegum-Choc-Dipped-Sambuca-Laced-Brazil-Nut with a twist of cumquat, by following these strategies:
+Your focus should be on creating Spicy Vanilla instead of Bubblegum-Choc-Dipped-Sambuca-Laced-Brazil-Nut with a twist of cumquat.
+You can do that by following these strategies:

-I recently had a conversation with a budding entrepreneur who had his business idea and was now intently focussing on a name, however, he still wasn’t clear as to what services he was going to offer, who he was offering it to or any of the other tasks he needed to complete before getting to the naming stage – he’s now re-prioritised.
+I recently had a conversation with a budding entrepreneur who had his business idea and was now intently focussing on a name.
+Unfortunately he still wasn’t clear as to what services he was going to offer, who he was offering it to or any of the other tasks he needed to complete before getting to the naming stage.
+Thankfully he’s now re-prioritised!

-Assess whether the words and combinations have other meanings that will confuse web searches, increase your bounce rate and have unintended consequences.
+Assess whether the words and combinations have other meanings that could confuse web searches, increase your bounce rate or have unintended consequences.
 My brother humorously pointed out that “StartUp KickStart, SUKS as a company name”… after I registered it!

 Once you have implemented the above strategies, remember, you have to love it, live with it and be able to incorporate it throughout your business in words, images and feel.

-The key to creating a successful company is knowing the order to do things in, and as much as we want to name it early on, this is actually a step that should be largely organic after you have completed the essential steps in setting up your business.
+The key to creating a successful company is knowing the order to do things in.
+As much as we want our business name at the beginning, this is actually a step that should be largely organic after you have completed the essential steps in setting up your business.